gustavobio/tpl/README.md

 This R package includes functions to query the latest version of The Plant List database alongside with a shiny web application as an alternative front end.

-To install the package, first you need devtools:
+To install the package, first you need devtools and shiny:

 ```
 install.packages("devtools")
+install.packages("shiny")
 library("devtools")
 ```